 While the majority of people lifting weights should follow the formula previously discussed some very experienced or competitive lifters want an intensive workout where they decrease the number of repetitions they do per set but increase the percentage of 1RM they use.
-The following chart shows how the percentage of 1RM can be increased when weight training for different purposes.

 Some people, especially beginners or more amateur weight lifters, prefer to use machines over free weights (i.e. dumbbells, barbells, ankles weights, etc.).
 When using machines to work out you will find you use more weight than when lifting free weights.

 Sometimes the difference between these can be significant.
-For example, when using a chest press machine you might use 30-40 pounds of weight, but given the same exercise with free weights you might only use 15-20 pounds of weight.
+For example, when using a chest press machine you might use 30-40 pounds of weight, but given the same exercise with free weights, you might only use 15-20 pounds of weight.

-Aside from this difference you can use the same formula of 60-80% of 1RM when figuring out how much weight you should use when working out with machines.
+Aside from this difference, you can use the same formula of 60-80% of 1RM when figuring out how much weight you should use when working out with machines.